-Helen is a Certified Environmental Practitioner (EIANZ) and now appears annually in "Who's Who of Australian Women".
-In a pro bono capacity, Helen is also registered as an expert panel member for NSW Environmental Defender's Office, and is a contributor to NSW Wildlife (and flora) Atlas.
+Helen is a Certified Environmental Practitioner (EIANZ) who now appears annually in “Who’s Who of Australian Women”.
+In a pro bono capacity, Helen was registered until mid-2014 as an expert panel member for NSW Environmental Defender’s Office.
+From 1997 to 2015, she was a voluntary contributor to NSW Wildlife (and flora) Atlas.
+During 2014, following restructuring of Catchment Management Authorities, she was appointed to the Central Coast Community Network, Greater Sydney Local Land Services (as a Bushcare representative).

 In 1980 Dr. Helen Monks started her town planning and management career by contracting to various consultants in Sydney and the Hunter region, before operating her own practice in the New England region for six years with private and government clients.
 The projects included environmental plans, development studies and impact statements, feasibility studies, market surveys, submissions to government, analyses, demographic research and occasional University lecturing.